wravery/cppgraphqlgen/README.md

 ## Installation process

 The minimum OS and toolchain versions I've tested with this version of `cppgraphqlgen` are:
-- Microsoft Windows: Visual Studio 2019
+- Microsoft Windows: Visual Studio 2022
-- Linux: Ubuntu 20.04 LTS with gcc 10.3.0
+- Linux: Ubuntu 24.04 LTS with gcc 14.2.0 and clang 18.1.3
-- macOS: 11 (Big Sur) with AppleClang 13.0.0.
+- macOS: 14.7 with AppleClang 15.0.0.

 The key compiler requirement is support for C++20 including coroutines and concepts.
-Some of these compiler versions still treat coroutine support as experimental, and the CMake configuration can auto-detect that, but earlier versions of gcc and clang do not seem to have enough support for C++20.
+There's also optional support for C++20 module (see the `GRAPHQL_BUILD_MODULES` configuration option for more details).
+Some of these compilers versions crash with an ICE (Internal Compiler Error) if you try to build the C++20 interface modules, so your mileage may vary.
+As of this writing, the Visual Studio 2022 compiler (MSVC 19.41.34123.0) on Windows and the clang 18.1.3 compiler on Linux are both able to build them, gcc 14.2.0 and AppleClang 15.0.0 fail.

 The easiest way to build and install `cppgraphqlgen` is to use [microsoft/vcpkg](https://github.com/microsoft/vcpkg).
 See the [Getting Started](https://github.com/microsoft/vcpkg#getting-started) section of the `vcpkg` README